michaelstrojny1/Mini_Thermodynamic_Chip/README.md

 **Summary**

 This repository is work in progress.
+We attempt to:

-We attempt to build a simple version of Extropic's Stoichastic Processing Unit in Verilog and build a 16 bit version in Xschem, Ngspice, Magic VLSI, Netgen.
+(1) Build a simple version of Extropic's Stoichastic Processing Unit in Verilog, Xschem, Magic VLSI.

+(2) Build an Altium (PCB) version.
+This will use Zener noise for the pbit (RNG) instead of CMOS capacitive node noise since the capacitance of PCB sized components (+ traces) is too high for the latter

 Our architecture follows Extropic's Paper, "An efficient probabilistic hardware architecture for diffusion-like models" by Andraž Jelinčič et al (https://arxiv.org/pdf/2510.23972) [1].

 **Very high level overview of our proposed implementation (Top --> Bottom modules)**